EdwardDunn/java-html-generator/README.md

 # java-html-generator
 Java based HTML generator for making simple HTML pages quickly

-The application is designed to provde a console interface for quickly creating simple HTML pages.
+The application is designed to provide a console interface for quickly creating simple HTML pages.
 Rather than being aimed at novice programmers it is instead aimed at reducing the simple tasks of experienced developers.

 #### Example Implementation</br>